 What’s Next: Companies need to clarify and tighten their social media policies, making sure they don’t interfere with the right to communicate about issues like working conditions, wages or benefits.
 Businesses nationwide — including giants like Target, GM and Costco — need to revisit their policies in light of the rulings.

 The NLRB has already put several companies under the microscope.
 In a series of reports, NLRB general counsel Lafe Solomon concluded many firms have rules that are too broad, which hinder their workers’ rights.
 The NLRB, for example, criticized GM’s ban on “offensive, demeaning, abusive or inappropriate” remarks as “out-of-place online as they are offline,” saying it was too broad and vague.
 In September, the board also rejected Costco’s ban on posts that “damages the company” or “any person’s reputation,” saying the rules were overly vague.

-Corporate rules on social media won't go away, but instead the NLRB's policy will push companies to be more specific.
-Denise Keyser, a labor lawyer, said firms should adopt rules that are detailed, and not impose blanket bans.
-For example, businesses should mention they'll take action against leaks in trade secrets, product specs or private health records.
+Corporate rules on social media won’t go away, but instead the NLRB’s policy will push companies to be more specific.
+Denise Keyser, a labor lawyer, told the New York Times that firms should adopt rules that are detailed, and not impose blanket bans.
+For example, businesses should mention they’ll take action against leaks in trade secrets, product specs or private health records.
 By being specific, both employees and management will better navigate the gray area of social media.

 The NLRB gave high marks to Wal-Mart’s social policy.
 The retailer revised its ban on “inappropriate postings” to include “discriminatory remarks, harassment and threats of violence or similar inappropriate or unlawful conduct.”